 Planned giving is the process of making a future charitable gift as part of a donor’s overall financial or estate planning.
-It offers donors a way to recognize causes that they care about and that they want to support in the future — support that is often provided beyond their lifetime.
-As these gifts generate tax savings, these donations can sometimes be structured to maintain most of the value of the donor’s estate while offering a significant gift to a charity.There are a number of reasons people consider planned giving:
+It offers donors a way to recognize causes that they care about and that they want to support in the future — support that generally extends beyond their lifetime.

 Gifting a Life Insurance Policy